Spiryl/pymetr/README.md

 ## Acknowledgments

-Thanks to all the contributors who have helped shape PyInstrument into what it is today!
+Thanks to all the contributors who have helped shape Pymetr into what it is today!